jjpr/anethole/README.md

-## Equation-to-Object Instructions
+## Anethole

-A description of a process for turning mathematical expressions into physical objects using Python and 3D printing.
+### A cobbled-together toolkit for turning mathematical expressions into physical objects using Python and 3D printing.

 From this ![the equation][equation] to this ![the figure][figure] to this ![the printed object][object]